holmescao/iGrow/README.md

 ### 1. Simulator

-Dut to the size of planting trajectories dataset exceeds the available max limit set by CMT, then we upload a representative subset of this dataset.
+Due to the size of planting trajectories dataset exceeds the available max limit set by CMT, then we upload a representative subset of this dataset.

 Running the follow command:
 ```python